Hace Matthews. Venday. Virgo 20th, 2344 AA. 3:17 PM. Arroyo.

 They followed the map at a jog until they spied the building they were looking for.
 It was one of several spires at the cardinal points of the campus, towering over the adjacent buildings, and offering an extraordinary view of the west-central arroyo, and the city’s downtown sprawl.

-They arrived at the building, which had an extremely steep, switchback staircase leading up its side, completely enclosed in geometric stained glass.
-It didn’t lead all the way to the roof, but appeared to be about five stories tall.
+The building had an extremely steep, switchback staircase leading up its side, completely enclosed in geometric stained glass.
+It didn’t go all the way to the roof, but appeared to be about five stories tall.

 “I think so,” Cyphira said, also lowering her head to look at it.